morriswmz/phd-game/README.md

-# phd-game
+# PhD Simulator

+## About

-A random event driven text-based game engine.
+Technically a random event driven text-based game.

+You can [play it here](https://research.wmz.ninja/projects/phd/index.html) on modern browsers.

+Random events are defined in [YAML files](static/rulsets/default).
+Therefore, the game is easily moddable,

+Currently the GUI code is purely vanilla, and kind of messy.
+I may clean it up if I have time.

+## License

+MIT